Scroll To See More Images

 I think I could’ve had my perfect pair if an 8-14 option existed, but just because these didn’t suit me doesn’t mean they aren’t great jeans.
 My curves couldn’t handle them, but I wouldn’t hesitate to recommend these to my size 6-10 friends.
 Especially the ones who complain about having different jeans for different weeks, which so many of us do.

-All in all, I’ll most likely be sticking with my beloved Good American Good Waist Jeans (highly recommend!) instead, but if you fit in one of the Always Fits four-in-one size ranges, I definitely recommend checking them out.
+Following the original success of Always Fits launch back in October 2020, Good American has expanded to offer the sizing across eight of the brand’s best-selling denim styles, so you don’t have to stick with skinny jeans if you want that Always Fits magic.
+All in all, I’ll most likely be sticking with my beloved Good American Good Waist Jeans (highly recommend!), but if you fit in one of the Always Fits four-in-one size ranges, I definitely recommend checking them out.
 If they work for you, it’s possible you’ll never need to buy another pair of jeans again—is that incentive to try them out, or what?